trys/trysv4/site/content/blog/on-error-handling.md

 [Jeremy Keith](https://adactio.com) has written about [handling errors in Service Workers](https://adactio.com/journal/14241).

 It's a pertinent subject for me at the moment.
 I was recently reflecting back to when I began building websites.
 There were some programming concepts dubbed as _essential_ that totally went over my head!
 Starting with HTML and CSS made it appear that these were heavy, complex, and only required learning for 'proper programmers'.
-Two concepts sprang that to mind were **Git**, and **Exceptions**.
+One of those concepts was **Exceptions**.

 Early me couldn't understand why you'd ever want a third-party library to throw a fatal error, let alone throw one yourself.
 Why would you intentionally cause an error that breaks the program flow?